duego/android-okhttp/README.md

-OkHttp
+Duego fork of OkHttp
 ======

-An HTTP & SPDY client for Android and Java applications.
+This is a Duego fork of OkHttp (HTTP & SPDY client for Android).
+It adds user delivery metrics and general network performance analysis data.

-For more information please see [the website][1].
+For OkHttp documentation please see [the website][1].